yadzapp/digz/README.md

 * **players**: array of objects
   * **name**: string - If the player's name is unknown, the string will be empty.
   * **raw**: object - Additional information about the player if available (unstable)
-    * The content of this field MAY change on a per-protocol basis between GameDig patch releases (although not typical).
+    * The content of this field MAY change on a per-protocol basis between digz patch releases (although not typical).
 * **bots**: array of objects - Same schema as `players`
 * **connect**: string
   * This will typically include the game's `ip:port`